usdoj-crt/beta-ada/_pages/_resources/title-ii-primer.md

 A key concept is that public programs and services, when viewed in their entirety, must be accessible to people with disabilities, but not all facilities must necessarily be made accessible.
 For example, if a city has multiple public swimming pools and limited resources, it can decide which pools to make accessible based on factors such as the geographic distribution of the sites, the availability of public transportation, the hours of operation, and the particular programs offered at each site so that the swimming program as a whole is accessible to and usable by people with disabilities.

 Another key concept is that public entities have an ongoing obligation to make programs and services accessible to people with disabilities.
 This means that if many access improvements are needed, and there are insufficient resources to accomplish them in a single year, they can be spread out over time.
 It also means that rising or falling revenues can affect whether or not an access improvement can be completed in a given year.
 What might have been seen as an undue burden during an economic downturn could become possible when the economy improves and revenues increase.
 Thus, public entities should periodically reassess what steps they can take to make their programs and services accessible.
 Public entities should also consult with people with disabilities in setting priorities for achieving program access.
-(See Planning for Success.)
+See [Planning for Success](#suc)

 Temporary access interruptions for maintenance, repair, or operational activities are permitted, but must be remedied as soon as possible and may not extend beyond a reasonable period of time.
 Staff must be prepared to assist individuals with disabilities during these interruptions.
 For example, if the accessible route to a biology lab is temporarily blocked by chairs from a classroom that is being cleaned, staff must be available to move the chairs so a student who uses a wheelchair can get to the lab.
 In addition, if an accessible feature such as an elevator breaks down, public entities must ensure that repairs are made promptly and that improper or inadequate maintenance does not cause repeated failures.
 Entities must also ensure that no new barriers are created that impede access by people with disabilities.
 For example, routinely storing a garbage bin or piling snow in accessible parking spaces makes them unusable and inaccessible to people with mobility disabilities.